netromdk/doors/README.md

 `run` will build and use QEmu to run the kernel directly.

 `run-iso` will build, create ISO and use QEmu to load the ISO as a CD-ROM.
+Note that to create the ISO it uses `grub-mkrescue` which requires [GRUB 2+](https://www.gnu.org/software/grub/) and [xorriso 1.3.8+](https://www.gnu.org/software/xorriso/).

 # References
 * [Intel i386 manuals](http://www.intel.com/content/www/us/en/processors/architectures-software-developer-manuals.html) ([PDF](http://www.intel.com/content/dam/www/public/us/en/documents/manuals/64-ia-32-architectures-software-developer-manual-325462.pdf))